satya164/babel-plugin-optional-require/README.md

 Babel plugin to optionaly require modules.
 Useful with a bundler like [Metro](https://github.com/facebook/metro) which doesn't support optional `require` statements.

+This is primarily useful if you want add an dependency to your library that's optional and you want users to be able to opt-out of it to save bundle size.
+You can also use it in apps to load configuration files only if they exist.

 ## Usage

 Install the plugin: